rheabhutada02/Lab-Week-0-1/pics.md

 # Photo Dump
 ## A random hobby of mine is photography.
-Here are a few of my favorite pictures I took last the summer.
+Here are a few of my favorite pictures I took this last summer.
 Enjoy!!

 - ![Sunset Pic](sunset.jpg)
 - ![City Pic](city.jpg)